 8x Maastricht squares with terraces

-Views over the river Maas, one of the largest markets in the Netherlands or a beautiful Roman basilica.
+Views over the river Meuse, one of the largest markets in the Netherlands or a beautiful Roman basilica.
 At the terraces on Maastricht's squares, you toast with beautiful views.
 With all those beautiful squares in Maastricht, it's a good thing there are so many terrace moments in a day.
 Wake up with a cappuccino, have lunch, dinner, an ice cream and then maybe some drinks on the terrace at one of the many cafés.
 Discover the 8 must-visit squares with terraces in Maastricht.

 Vrijthof square

-Vrijthof is surrounded by the terraces of cafés and restaurants in distinctive buildings.
+Vrijthof square is surrounded by the terraces of cafés and restaurants in characteristic buildings.
 At the tables, conversations with a soft G mingle with sounds from afar.
-On the terrace of the Netherlands' oldest café, In Den Ouden Vogelstruys, you have a view of Sint-Servaasbasiliek and the striking red tower of Saint John's Church.
+On the terrace of the Netherlands' oldest café, In Den Ouden Vogelstruys, you have a view of Saint Servatius Basilica and the striking red tower of Saint John's Church.
 In the corner of the square, at Il Bacaro, imagine yourself in Italy: sunshine on the terrace and a fantastic Italian menu.
 Fancy a cocktail?
 At Luster, they serve top-notch cocktails and shared dining dishes.
 Not only on the terraces, the square itself is always lively too.
 Whether you let yourself be enchanted by the sounds of André Rieu during the summer concerts or by the thousands of lights of the winter event Magisch Maastricht.

 -